How Much Does Mulch Cost?

 Tom Grupa

-Mulch Cost
+Mulch prices

-Economy mulch costs $15 to $30 per cubic yard or $2 to $6 per bag, while hardwood or colored mulch is $30 to $40 per yard or $3 to $8 per bag.
+Economy mulch costs $15 to $30 per cubic yard or $2 to $6 per bag, while hardwood or colored mulch prices are $30 to $40 per yard or $3 to $8 per bag.
 Dyed mulch for a 160-square-foot flowerbed costs $75, and wood chips for a 500-square-foot landscape area cost $120 to $250 delivered.

 Mulch installation costs per yard - chart